Monotonicity of holonomy groups: Application to Riemannian holonomy groups

 is closed in $\mathrm{Met}(M)$. \end{corollary}

-A useful consequence of Theorem \ref{thm:HolonomyLimit} (respectively, the variant for the restricted holonomy groups) is the observation that the map assigning to a Riemannian metric the conjugacy class of the restricted holonomy group of its Levi-Civita connection is lower semicontinuous with respect to the $C^1$-topology and the inclusion order relation.
-The proof will follow as a straightforward application of Theorem \ref{thm:HolonomyLimit}, once it has been shown that this statement is actually well-defined.
+For the restricted holonomy group, the results can also be phrased in terms of lower semicontinuity of the map $\Met(M)\to\CSC(\SO(n))$, $g\mapsto[\Hol_x^0(g)]$ as stated before, see Theorem~\ref{thm:HolonomyLowerSemicont}.
+The proof will follow again as an application of Theorem~\ref{thm:HolonomyLimit}, once it has been shown that the statement is actually well-defined.

 \begin{definition} $\ $ \begin{enumerate} \item Let $X$ be a topological space and let $(Y,\leq)$ be a partially ordered set.
 We say that a function $f:X\to Y$ is \emph{lower semicontinuous at $x\in X$} if there exists a neighbourhood $U$ of $x$ such that $f(x)\leq f(x')$ for all $x'\in U$.
 We say that $f:X\to Y$ is \emph{lower semicontinuous}, if it is lower semicontinuous at all $x\in X$. \item Let $G$ be a compact Lie group and let $\CSC(G)$ be the set of closed subgroups of $G$ modulo the conjugation equivalence relation